Health Insurance Companies Re-insuring Self-Employed Health Insurance Carriers

 The role of self-employed health insurance carriers is to collect premiums each month in return for the guarantee that the benefits stipulated in the health insurance plan will be paid out on time.
 Each health insurance carrier must remain solvent, which means they must be able to collect enough premiums to not only cover the cost of the benefits they are providing but they must also meet their other operating costs such as paying their staff, maintenance costs of the building they operate from, purchasing supplies, paying taxes, contracting with hospitals and doctors and so on.

 Self Employed Health Insurance Pools

 Not all pools will be evaluated in the same way.
-For example self-employed health insurance is often more expensive than group health insurance for the simple reason that group health insurance plans cover more people varying in health status.
-It really comes down to the law of averages as the larger group who are basically healthy will offset the claims made by the fewer members of the group who need health care.
-In turn smaller insurance companies sometimes known as micro insurance companies have a small insurance pool (less insured) than much larger companies and so each claim paid out is critical to the general profit of the micro insurance companies.
+For example, self-employed health insurance is often more expensive than group health insurance for the simple reason that group health insurance plans cover more people varying in health status.
+It comes down to the law of averages as the larger group who are healthy will offset the claims made by the fewer members of the group who need health care.
+In turn smaller insurance companies sometimes known as micro insurance companies have a smaller insurance pool (less insured) than much larger companies and so each claim paid out is critical to the general profit of the micro insurance companies.

 Re-insuring Self Employed Health Insurance Carriers

 Some of these smaller insurances companies have to contract with other companies in order to make sure that they are able to provide self-employed health insurance coverage or coverage incurred through natural disasters and so on.
 In other words if an unexpectedly large claim had to be paid out, as in the case of unforeseen natural disasters, the health insurance company would pay a portion of the claims while the reinsurance company would cover the rest.
 Another example would be that the small micro insurance companies already know that they cannot cover the cost of health insurance for the self-employed alone and they contract with the reinsurance company to take responsibility for part of the claim disbursements.